-Basis and scope of the budget paper ers

-What is 'The Government' and w hat is the scope of the Budget Papers

-Where to locate information in budg get papers
+Ou tline of 2022-23 Budget papers

-Budget Paper No. 1: Budget Sta tement
+Budget Paper No. 1: Budget Statement

 Budget Paper No. 2: Outcomes Statement

-Budget Paper No. 3: Infrastructu re Statement
+Budget Paper No. 3: Infrastructure Statement

-Budget Paper No. 4: Agency Fin ancial Statements
+Budget Paper No. 4: Agency Financial Statements

-Budget Paper No. 5: Appropriation on Bill
+Budget Paper No. 5: Appropriation Bills

+Ba sis and scope of the budget papers

+What is 'The Government' and what is the scope of the Budget Papers

-Important concepts
+lmį portant concepts

-Explaining key terms and phrases
+Ex plaining key terms and phrases

-Concepts used to measure prod uction and spending
+• Concepts used to measure production and spending

-Concepts used to measure the S State's overall financial position and performance
+Concepts used to measure the State's overall financial position and performance

-Concepts used in Outcome Budg geting
+Concepts used in Outcome Budgeting

-Reading and understanding financia al statements
+Rea ading and understanding financial statements

 Financial statements presented in the Budget Papers

-Statement of significant accounting policies and forecast assumptions
+Sta tement of significant accounting policies and forecast assumptions

-atements and Estimated Financial Statements for the
+Scope of the Actual Financial Statements and Estimated Financial Statements for the general government sector

 Basis of preparation

 Accounting policies

-Changes in accounting policies.
+Changes in accounting policies

-Presentation of the GGS Estima ted Financial Statements
+Presentation of the GGS Estimated Financial Statements

 Definitions

 Material economic assumptions

-Summary of other key assumption ons
+Summary of other key assumptions

-Glossary
+Gla ossarv